A-L-MACE/Interactive-Buttons-App/README.md

 # Interactive-Buttons-App
-a App with Interactive Buttons to change clothes and colour on screen.
+An App with Interactive Buttons to change clothes and colour on screen.